Skip to main content

 Eligibility Requirements

-• a student who meets the federal low-income levels
+• A student who meets the federal low-income levels

-• a student with a documented disability
+• A student with a documented disability

 Visit TRIO SSS to learn more.